How Do I Change My Name in Nevada?

 Petition to change your name through a Nevada district court if you can't do it through marriage or divorce.
 You can complete the adult name change process yourself (paperwork to court hearing) without hiring a family law attorney.

-Note: If you're getting married and planning to change your name through court petition, consider just the latter to avoid unnecessary double name changes.
+Note: If you're getting married and planning to change your name through court petition, consider just doing the latter to avoid an unnecessary double name change.

 Petition for change of name